EMBODYING THE SEFIROT:

 7. Malchut: Becoming a Vessel

-All texts will be provided in Hebrew and English translation.
+All texts are provided in Hebrew and English translation.
 This course is open to novices and advanced learners of all backgrounds and orientations.

 How does it work?